LuisSalvadorNeo4j/fraud-detection-training/queries/fraud_detection_with_neo4j.md

 Our queries runs perfectly fine on our sample data but our developper has noticed some limitations :

 > "I've made some tests on a more realistic [dataset](../data_importer_schema_with_data/importMonopartite10Kaccs100Ktxs.zip) (I've imported it seemlessly with Aura workspace's [data-importer](https://workspace-preview.neo4j.io/workspace/import) - just *open model (with data)* from three-dot menu).
 And... well...
 I'm afraid our query doesn't scale well.
-By the way I even had to put a limit on the length of the path because when there wasn't any, the query was running forever (or until a memory allocation error)."
+By the way I even had to put a limit on the length of the path because when there was none, the query was running forever (or until a memory allocation error)."

 Some other developer :